wagood/laralist/README.md

 * Laravel [Population](https://github.com/capsulescodes/laravel-population) package provides a set of commands that scan your migrations and detect any disparities between them and your database tables.
 If differences are found, a wizard is triggered to help you migrate and seed the new tables with converted records. <!-- migration -->

 * Laravel [Purity](https://github.com/abbasudo/laravel-purity) is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic for eloquent queries.
 By simply adding filter() to your Eloquent query, you can add the ability for frontend users to apply filters based on URL query string parameters like a breeze. <!-- eloquent, model, filtering, sorting -->

+* [Replicate Laravel PHP client](https://github.com/halilcosdu/laravel-replicate) is a Laravel client for the Replicate API.
+It provides a convenient way to interact with the Replicate API using PHP and Laravel's Facade pattern. <!-- replicate, api -->

 * [Searchable](https://github.com/hetparekh21/Searchable) Effortlessly add search functionality to your Laravel models. <!-- eloquent, model, search -->
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.1%2B-blue?style=flat-square)